French Mortgage Factsheet and FAQ

 Life Insurance:

-• Typically required by lenders to cover the mortgage amount.
+• Typically required by lenders to cover the mortgage amount (see French mortgage life insurance requirements).

-• Costs vary by age and health; bank-offered policies are common but optional.
+• Costs vary by age and health; bank-offered policies are common but you may be able to use an equivalent external insurer.

 Foreign Currency Risks: